 We next illustrate (a) that large sample sizes are not a particular requisite of SCRoF compared to alternate EFA methods and (b) that signal cancellation can bring extra constraints on CFA solutions when the original model needs modification.

 In Chapter 14 of Tabachnik & Fidell (2019), author J.B.
 Ullman used 11 WISC subscales data from 177 learning disabled children to illustrate structural equation modelling.
 Two outlier cases, one univariate and one multivariate, were removed.
 The data were initially modelled as reflecting two correlated factors, where the first six subscales are taken as pure indicators of Verbal intelligence and the last five as pure indicators of Performance intelligence.
 This model did not fit the data, with χ2(43) = 70.2 (p =.0054).
-Lisrel suggested adding a link from Performance to Comprehension, which brought the fit to χ2(42) = 60.3 (p =.033).
+LISREL suggested adding a link from Performance to Comprehension, which brought the fit to χ2(42) = 60.3 (p =.033).
 As the Coding variable did not load significantly on its Performance factor, its further removal yielded the final model with χ2(33) = 45.0 (p = .08).

 Adopting the signal cancellation point of view, this solution implies that no single other variable could cancel the bifactorial signal of Comprehension, it being the only multifactorial variable in the model.
 SCRoF should confirm this prediction if the solution is correct.